Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

   Uses `NLTKTextSplitter` to split the cleaned text into overlapping sentence-based chunks for semantic coherence.

 - `embed_and_store_chunks(chunks)`
-  Encodes chunks using HuggingFace embeddings and stores them in a `Chroma` vector store for similarity-based retrieval.
+  Encodes chunks using HuggingFace embeddings and stores them in a `ChromaDB` vector store for similarity-based retrieval.

+- `generate_paraphrases(text, num_return_sequences=2)`
+  Generated 2 paraphrases for the question for better context retrieval.

+- `prompt(query, relevant_chunks)`
+  Generates a prompt for the LLM using a boilerplate.

 - `retrieve_relevant_chunks(query, vector_db)`
-  Searches for the most relevant text chunks given a query using vector similarity.
+  Searches for the most relevant text chunks given a query using similarity_search_with_score.

+- `process_pdf_to_vector_database(pdf_file)`
+  Streamlines the preprocessing by taking the pdf as input and giving the vector database as output.

-- `answer_query_with_llm(query, vector_db, model, tokenizer)`
+- `answer_query_with_llm(query, vector_db, llm_model, llm_tokenizer)`
-  Constructs a prompt from the query and retrieved chunks, sends it to the language model, and returns both the answer and the chunks used.
+  Streamlines the prompt building, relevant chunk retrieval and LLM answer generation into one function.

 - **Gradio UI**
   A two-part interface that includes: